 - Avoiding public places or crowds is a good idea as you don’t know who might be infected with the disease.

-- Wash your hands thoroughly with soap and water for a minimum of 20 to 30 seconds before and after going to office from home or home from office or other outside places.
+- Wash your hands thoroughly with soap and water for a minimum of 20 to 30 seconds before and after going to the office from home or home office or other outside places.